 A special wrench moved the rods.
 Turned too far and his bones would break.
 Not turned enough and his bones wouldn’t grow.
 It was up to his mother to precisely turn the cranks each day!

 Forty surgeries later, Harrison stands at almost 5 feet 6 inches, according to Dr. Jacks.
 In high school, he played basketball and threw shot put and discus.
-Today he is a sophomore at University of Louisville.
+Today he is a sophomore at the University of Louisville.

 “He’s preserved his personality and gumption through all that; he’s incredible,” Dr. Jacks said.